Person comparing debt settlement company options versus negotiating debt on their own

 Is it worth paying a debt settlement company, or should I just do it myself?

-What is the best debt settlement company in 2025?
+What is the best debt settlement company right now?

 How long does debt settlement stay on your credit report?